Healthy Homes Assessment Waipatu

 Waipatu Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement for all Waipatu and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory in all Waipatu and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that prove conformance with any Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.
+• Property managers and landlords have to keep records that prove compliance with all Healthy Homes Standards that apply or will be applicable to their rental properties.

-• Private landlords and property managers are required to make sure their rental properties comply according to Healthy Homes Standards within 90 days of a new, renewed or varied lease.
+• Private landlords and property managers are required to make sure their rental properties conform to the Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.

-• All households which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes